What You'll Learn

 Picky eating is one of the most common complaints among parents.
 It’s the rare child who eats anything and everything, gamely taking on new vegetables, foreign cuisine, and walnuts in brownies.
 Instead, most kids (like most adults, only moreso) find some foods unpalatable.
 Vegetables are a frequent offender; processed desserts and chips typically aren’t.

-“I think all parents have said at one time, ‘My kid is such a picky eater!'” notes Rachel Busman, PsyD, a psychologist specializing in anxiety at the Child Mind Institute.
+“I think all parents have said at one time, ‘My kid is such a picky eater!’” notes Rachel Busman, PsyD, a clinical psychologist.
 “It’s very normal for kids to go through stages where they’re a little more picky, especially when they are trying to assert their autonomy.
 Suddenly it’s I want to put on my own coat; I want to brush my own teeth; I want to choose the food that I eat.”

 As kids get older their tastes buds start to develop, too, so it’s natural if the toddler who happily ate whatever was in front of him becomes more selective as he matures.
 It’s also not unusual for kids to be so cautious about eating that there are fewer things they will eat than things they won’t.